Spare Rib

 Spare Rib was a second-wave feminist magazine, founded in 1972 in the United Kingdom, that emerged from the counterculture of the late 1960s as a consequence of meetings involving, among others, Rosie Boycott and Marsha Rowe.
-Spare Rib is now recognised as having shaped debates about feminism in the UK, and as such it was digitised by the British Library in 2015.
+Spare Rib is one of the most well-known and influential publications to emerge from the feminist movement in the UK.
+It was digitised by the British Library in 2015.
 The magazine contained new writing and creative contributions that challenged stereotypes and supported collective solutions that related to feminist issues.
 It was published between 1972 and 1993.
 The title derives from the Biblical reference to Eve, the first woman, created from Adam's rib.
+The masthead was designed by typographer Kate Hepburn.

 History

 The first issue of Spare Rib was published in London in June 1972.
+Spare Rib was associated with the international women in print movement, which aimed to establish alternative communications networks created by and for women.
 It was distributed by Seymour Press to big chains including W. H. Smith & Son and Menzies — although the former refused to stock issue 13, due to the use of an expletive on the issue's back cover.
 Selling at first around 20,000 copies a month, it was circulated more widely through women's groups and networks.
 From 1976, Spare Rib was distributed by Publications Distribution Cooperative to a network of radical and alternative bookshops.

 The magazine's purpose, as described in its editorial, was to investigate and present alternatives to the traditional gendered roles of virgin, wife, or mother.

 The name Spare Rib started as a joke referring to biblical Eve being fashioned out of Adam's rib, implying that a woman had no independence from the beginning of time.